-- -Deprecate the existing secyTxSCTable, secyTxSCEntry, secyTxSATable, and secyTxSCEntr, and add new tables and entries indexed in the same way as for the . - -Create new tables and entries for each of the above, indexing them exactly as for the receive SCs and SAs.
+- -Deprecate the existing secyTxSCTable, secyTxSCEntry, secyTxSATable, and secyTxSCEntr, and add new tables and entries indexed in the same way as for the secyRx... equivalents. - ---Provide a suitable COMPLIANCE statement to support use of the new tables and entries.

 The 802.1X UML and MIB can remain unchanged, with the understanding that the KaY is to manage all the transmit SCIs required by the SecY and that the KaY's existing SCI parameter refers to the default SCI, i.e. the one configured for best effort traffic and the only one used if multiple transmit SCs are not required.